marygracebowring/biostat776-intro-marygrace-bowring/README.md

-# biostat776-intro-marygrace-bowring
+# Introducing myself

-This is the repository for Mary Grace Bowring in Biostat 776.
+This website contains a short introduction for Mary Grace Bowring with additional information on background, training, and research interests.